weizheng1910/linkdr/reflections.md

 ## Chatroom

-In the case of the chatroom, all rooms will be subscribed to the RoomChannel, where there is a stream passing messages back and forth for each room.
+In the case of the chatroom, all rooms will be subscribed to the RoomChannel, where there is a stream passing messages back and forth within each room.

 ```
 class RoomChannel < ApplicationCable::Channel